-Business profitability remains the core measure of true performance for any enterprise even in today’s market where new business terms are constantly being tossed around.
+Business profitability remains the core measure of true performance for any enterprise even in today’s market where new business terms, like Business Intelligence, are constantly being tossed around.

 For example, you may be asked, “Do you utilize BI (Business Intelligence) in your firm?”

 First, if you are not a profitable enterprise, then can you rightfully proclaim business intelligence is a good descriptor of your organization?

 You may argue that BI is different and enterprise profitability shouldn’t be a measure of BI.
 You may say that BI is how you gather and use information within the organization.
 You may use the front-line terms like big data and data analytics in your everyday language but fail to see any link to enterprise profitability.

 If you make the claim to have bought into BI and you are unable to harness the right data, put it into formats that serve all levels of management and thereby rapidly identify problems, make changes in response to market conditions and ultimately drive profitable growth, then is a BI investment delivering the value you expected?